Skip to content

 async for _ in self.messages:

-await self.send(StatusMessage(online=count))
+await self.send(StatusMessage(online=len(self._connections)))

 FastAPI dependency injection